VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 ```
 </div>

-* By running `helm install vmcluster vm/victoria-metrics-cluster` we will install `VictoriaMetrics Cluster` to default namcespace inside your cluster.
+* By running `Helm install vmcluster vm/victoria-metrics-cluster` we will install `VictoriaMetrics Cluster` to default namespace inside your cluster.
-* By adding `podAnnotations: prometheus.io/scrape: "true"` we will enable scrape metrics from vmselect,vminsert and vmstorage pods.
+* By adding `podAnnotations: prometheus.io/scrape: "true"` we will enable the scraping of metrics from the vmselect, vminsert and vmstorage pods.
-* By adding `podAnnotations:prometheus.io/port: "some_port" ` we will enable scrape metrics from vmselect,vminsert and vmstorage pods from their ports as well.
+* By adding `podAnnotations:prometheus.io/port: "some_port" ` we will enable the scraping of metrics from the vmselect, vminsert and vmstorage pods from their ports as well.

-As a result of the command you will see the next output:
+As a result of this command you will see the following output:

 ```bash
 NAME: vmcluster